Joe2k/PS-Companion/README.md

 **For Best results, use Google sheets**

-[Note: If you are using librecalc then save csv with just comma as the separator as the default is comma+tab.
-Or best avoid using Librecalc]
+[Note: If you are using librecalc then save csv with just comma as the separator as the default is comma+tab]

-## DISCLAIMER:

--   We arent collecting any information.
-Your tokens, credentials and CSV file is not taken.
-The CSV file is processed at frontend.
--   **We have tested the extension a lot, and it works for most/all people.
-But in anycase please download your pref list form PSMS homepage, and recheck if the order is right.
-We aren't responisble if anything goes wrong.
-We are just trying to make your lives easier.
-So please please please recheck your order from the download button on PSMS homepage under "component status"**
--   In case you face any difficulties please don't hesitate to text any one of us :)

 ## 🎓 Usage